BronzeLens Film Festival will celebrate its 15th annual festival in 2024!

 - final cuts only- not works in progress.

-BronzeLens Film Festival (BLFF) is now accepting film entries for our 2020 Festival.
+BronzeLens Film Festival (BLFF) is now accepting film entries for our 2021 Festival.
 We are seeking films by or about people of color that explore the trials and triumphs of life using the moving image.
 This is a necessary step towards inclusion for many who have not had their stories told.
 It is an integral part of our mission to expand who and what

 Please read the following information fully and complete the online submission form found on FilmFreeway.
 BronzeLens Film Festival does not grant waivers for entry fees.
 If you are a previous BronzeLens filmmaker (if a previous film was an Official Selection) there is an Alumni Rate code that you can request at firstname.lastname@example.org Note: if your film was shot in Georgia or there are any Georgia ties of your principals (Georgia residence) there is a $10 entry fee reduction (Early Bird, Regular or Late deadlines applies).
 You are encouraged to submit prior to the deadline for a reduced fee.
 Please state why your film is eligible in this category.

 More than one entry can be submitted; however, each entry must be accompanied by a separate online submission form, entry fee, color JPEG publicity photo, one - two sentence synopsis and URL link and password.
 Year of completion must be 2022 or later.
 Foreign language films must have English subtitles.